mainwp/Bulk-Setting-Manager-Keys/WP Security Audit Log/README.md

 ## WP Security Audit Log key

-Tested version of WordPress 5.0.2, plugin version was Advanced Custom Fields 5.7.6.
+Tested version of WordPress 5.0.2, plugin version was WP Security Audit Log 3.3.0.2.

 This file is a key for the settings of the [WP Security Audit Log](https://wordpress.org/plugins/wp-security-audit-log/).